 Joseph Conrad's Life and Works

 Prof Cedric Watts, a renowned expert and great Conrad scholar, author of numerous books and publications on Joseph Conrad, will present an introduction to the author’s life and works.
 He will discuss: Conrad's character, his allegiance to Poland and detestation of Russians, his struggle to survive as a writer of fiction in English as his third language, how he was helped and why he is now, posthumously so successful.
+On display on the night there will also be an interesting and informative exhibition " Joseph Conrad Polish Roots to English Writer" on loan from the Polish Library POSK in London with the kind permission of Dr Dobrosława Platt, Director.

 Professor Cedric Watts